broadinstitute/CDoT_compound_track_2/README.md

 __Invoke CLI:__ `python -m make_updated_tracking_sheet`

-__Options:__ `python -m make_updated_tracking_sheet -f` will enable reading from a .csv file rather than directly from Google Sheets directly.
-Google sheets will not be updated.
+__Options:__ `python -m make_updated_tracking_sheet -f` will enable reading from a .csv file rather than from Google Sheets directly.
+Google sheets will not be updated but an Exel file containig compounds without data will still be save to the destop..

 Google Sheet tab "__Compounds Received but not Tested__" will be updated.

-An Excel File with updated dates the compounds were run, a pivot table, and the above Google Sheet tab will be saved to the desktop.
+An Excel File with updated dates that the compounds were run, a pivot table, and the above Google Sheet tab will be saved to the desktop.